andrew-from-pretoria/docs-content/content/learn/04.electronics/07.low-power/low-power.md

 }
 ```

 Here requires to define `LowPower.attachInterruptWakeup(pin, callback, mode)` function with pin of the device to be handled, the design the task inside the callback, and the mode to define the transition to sense change on the defined pin.
-The mode can be defined within 3 different settings: FALLING, RISING, and CHANGE.
+The mode can be defined as one of these: FALLING, RISING, and CHANGE.

-Falling mode means when the signal on the defined pin sense is in negative trend; Rising mode is when the signal is in positive trend; and Change mode is either trends whenever the defined pin senses any type of shift.
+Falling mode means when the signal on the defined pin sense is has a negative trend; Rising mode is when the signal has a positive trend; and Change mode is either trends whenever the defined pin senses any type of shift.
 For `pinMode(pin, mode)`, the modes are `INPUT`, `OUTPUT`, or `INPUT_PULLUP`.
 A defined external event based low power example can be seen as follows.
 This example can be found by navigating to **Examples -> Arduino Low Power -> ExternalWakeup**.

 ```arduino
 #include "ArduinoLowPower.h"